InternetHealthReport/iyp-tutorial/content/examples/ip-and-hostname.md

 a “GROUP BY” on all returned elements that are not aggregated (like `pfx.prefix` in this example).

+You might also notice that for longer queries the order of nodes and relationship “verbs” can get mixed up (e.g., “IP RESOLVES_TO HostName” instead of “HostName RESOLVES_TO IP”).
+This is sometimes unavoidable and should not confuse you as the order does not matter for Cypher.

-However, the above query is returning only prefixes that are related to hostnames.
+The above query is returning only prefixes that are related to hostnames.
-It won’t return an empty hostname list.
+It will not return an empty hostname list.
 To list all prefixes and their corresponding hostnames (if they have any) we should break down the previous query into two parts and make one of the parts optional.